speechbrain/speechbrain/docs/audioloading.rst

 torchaudio can use `soundfile <https://pypi.org/project/soundfile/>`_ as an audio backend, which depends on ``libsndfile``.

-At the time of writing, on certain platforms, this package bundles a prebuilt ``libsndfile``.
+Starting with SoundFile 0.12.0, this package bundles a prebuilt ``libsndfile`` for a number of platforms.
 Refer to the project page for more details.

 SoX
 ---